The Way, Way Back: Plot

-Pam begins to suspect Trent and Joan are having an affair, but he convinces her nothing is going on.
-Later, Duncan confronts Pam in front of friends and neighbors and tells her to face up to Trent's affair and get rid of him.
-Trent interjects, and Duncan insults and shoves him; Trent indignantly tells Duncan his divorced father does not want him.

-Duncan stomps away, Susanna follows and comforts him out on the beach.
-When he tries to kiss her she moves away, which upsets him even more.
-Accompanied by Peter, Duncan sneaks away to Water Wizz where Owen is throwing a going-away party for Lewis.
+Pam suspects Trent is having an affair, but he dissuades her of this notion.
+Later, Duncan confronts Pam in front of the others and tells her to leave Trent.
+When Trent interjects, Duncan insults and shoves him; Trent indignantly tells Duncan his father does not want him.
+Duncan flees, and Susanna follows him to offer comfort.
+When he tries to kiss her, she rejects him, upsetting him even more.
+Accompanied by Peter, Duncan sneaks away to Water Wizz, where Owen is throwing a going-away party for Lewis.

-After spending all night with his friends at Water Wizz, Duncan is still at the park the next morning, refusing to leave.
-When Owen confronts him, Duncan opens up about his relationship with Trent and how the water park is the only place where he feels happy and accepted.
-Owen sympathizes with Duncan, recalling his upbringing where he was forced to abide to strict rules and patterns.
-He advises Duncan to disregard Trent's criticisms and go his own way.
+Duncan spends the night with his friends at Water Wizz, refusing to leave in the morning.
+He opens up to Owen about his home situation, and how Water Wizz is the only place where he feels accepted.
+A sympathetic Owen recalls his own upbringing where he was forced to abide by strict rules and advises Duncan to disregard Trent's criticisms and be himself.

 When Duncan returns to the beach house, Pam tells him they are all leaving.
-Betty and her kids arrive to say their goodbyes, and Susanna finally kisses Duncan.
-When Trent stops for gas on their way out of town, Duncan jumps out of the station wagon and runs to Water Wizz, followed by his mother, Trent and Steph.

-Duncan tells Owen and the other employees that he has to leave and tells Owen to follow him.
-They go to the Devil's Peak slide, and Duncan becomes the first person to ever pass someone in the water slide while the rest of the park watches.
+Betty and her kids arrive to say their goodbyes, and Susanna kisses Duncan.
+They leave in a station wagon, with Duncan in the rear area ("The Way Way Back").
+When Trent stops for gas on their way out of town, Duncan jumps out of the station wagon and runs to Water Wizz, followed by his mother, Trent, and Steph.
+Duncan tells Owen and the other employees that he has to leave, and goes with Owen to the Devil's Peak slide.
+Duncan becomes the first person ever to pass someone in the water slide while the rest of the park staff and attendees watch.

-After finally introducing Owen to his mother, Duncan says goodbye to everyone at the park.
-Owen tells Pam of Duncan’s good nature, and introduces himself to Trent as "a good friend of the three".
-Trent then attempts to bypass Owen in order to bring Duncan back to the car, but Owen blocks him and Trent retreats.
-Duncan hugs and thanks Owen "for everything."
-Trent, Steph, Pam and Duncan regroup in the car, where Pam finally stands up for herself as they head out of town.
-Pam climbs to the “way way back” of the car where Duncan is sitting, and they share a smile as Trent's protests are heard in the background.
+After introducing Owen to his mother, Duncan bids everyone at the park goodbye.
+Owen speaks fondly of Duncan to Pam, and introduces himself to Trent as "a good friend of the 'three'".
+Duncan hugs Owen and thanks him for his kindness.
+Trent, Steph, Pam, and Duncan regroup in the station wagon, where Pam finally stands up for herself as they head out of town.
+Pam climbs to the back area of the station wagon where Duncan is sitting, despite Trent's protests, and they share a smile.